The Range of Light:

 All camera formats and levels of photographic experience are welcome.

 This workshop is conducted by Michael Frye Photography and is operated under special use permit with the Inyo National Forest.
-In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age or disability.
+In accordance with Federal law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, disability, and reprisal or retaliation for prior civil rights activity.
 (Not all prohibited bases apply to all programs.)

 Landscapes in Lightroom: Bay Area